The most comprehensive guide to understanding and obtaining sponsorships within parkour.

 And obviously, you have email.
 I feel like email, at least for me personally, is my preferred method of being contacted as there is some mystical field of professionalism surrounding it, especially if it comes from your personal domain.

 One method that I feel people are starting to overlook is the good, old-fashioned, hand-typed letter.
-Don’t hand write that shit though, unless it’s a love letter, this isn’t the Dark Ages.
+Don’t handwrite that shit though, unless it’s a love letter, this isn’t the Dark Ages (although, don’t get me wrong, I love handwriting letters).
 There’s this thing called technology, and it’s advanced a little since the quill pen and ink.
 But seriously, nothing excites me more than getting real mail, especially in an age that is being dominated by digital technology.

 HOW TO HANDLE THYSELF